Client Background

 A Singapore-based director holding a PRC passport encountered complications with his immigration status after his Employment Pass (EP) lapsed.
 His colleague contacted us through our website to seek urgent advice on the matter.

-Due to an administrative oversight by the company’s corporate secretary, the director’s EP had lapsed.
+Due to an administrative oversight by the company’s corporate secretary, the director’s EP lapsed.
 He had since been travelling in and out of Singapore as a short-term visitor.
 However, during his most recent return from Malaysia, he was denied entry.

 This was likely due to his affiliation with a registered Singapore company, which raised concerns that he may have been working in Singapore without a valid work pass.